+For the foregoing reasons, the Court finds that the claims of the nine Plaintiffs whose Forms

+I-526 petitions have been adjudicated are moot and shall be dismissed.
+As to the remaining three

-For the foregoing reasons, the Court finds that the Amended Complaint fails to state a claim for unreasonable delay under the APA or Mandamus Act.
-Accordingly, the Court shall grant the Government's motion to dismiss and shall dismiss the Amended Complaint without prejudice.
+Plaintiffs, the Amended Complaint fails to state a claim for unreasonable delay under the APA.

+The Court shall grant the Government's motion to dismiss and shall dismiss the Amended

-An appropriate order accompanies this Memorandum Opinion.
+Complaint without prejudice as to those three Plaintiffs.
+An appropriate order accompanies this

+Memorandum Opinion.